 The College’s goal is to provide safe housing and residential space for its students.
 Numerous options are available, from single room occupancy and allowing students to “opt-In” to multiple occupancy rooms, to allowing students to commute from home or an off-campus residence during this academic year.
 As a result of the pandemic, WC has partnered with its dining services provider, Sodexo, an international corporation, to implement changes designed to ensure a safe dining experience while continuing to provide exceptional service to the College community.
 These changes meet or exceed safety requirements and/or recommendations related to the COVID-19 pandemic set forth by the Ohio Department of Health.

 Additional steps are being planned in preparation for the return of students to campus this fall.
-Class options will include face-to-face, hybrid and online classes.
+Class options will include face-to-face, hybrid traditional, hybrid flex, online synchronous and online asynchronous classes.
 The College will adhere to guidelines determined by the NCAA and Ohio Athletic Conference in bringing student-athletes to campus and staging intercollegiate athletics this year.
-More information and a full plan on the re-opening of campus for fall semester will be forthcoming.
+Comprehensive information on the start of school this fall is available in the links featured below.

 The main campus reopened for staff to return to work on June 8.
 Main campus summer classes are all online.
 Students may access the library and other student resources electronically.
 Please be aware that access to any campus building is currently limited to employees.
 Students and guests can access certain buildings by appointment.

 Please note that there are many useful resources listed at the bottom of this page as well.

 The academic calendar provides important deadlines and dates for the 2020-21 academic year.

 ADDED 8/25 -This page lists the spaces that are available for use by our commuting students.

 ADDED 8/27 – This document provides detailed information regarding the consequences in place for students who violate WC COVID-19 Protocols.